antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 The [.NET Standard 2.0](https://github.com/dotnet/announcements/issues/24) spec has been finalized at the same time as .NET Core 2.0.

 We have more than doubled the set of available APIs in .NET Standard from **13k** in .NET Standard 1.6 to **32k** in .NET Standard 2.0.
 Most of the added APIs are .NET Framework APIs.
-These additions make it much easier to port existing code to .NET Standard, and, by extension, to any .NET implementation of .NET Standard, such as .NET Core 2.0 and the upcoming version of UWP.
+These additions make it much easier to port existing code to .NET Standard, and, by extension, to any .NET implementation of .NET Standard, such as .NET Core 2.0 and the upcoming version of Universal Windows Platform (UWP).

 .NET Core 2.0 implements the .NET Standard 2.0 spec: all **32k** APIs that the spec defines.